open-xml-templating/docxtemplater/readme.md

 Here is the list of existing modules:

--	Chart Module using the syntax: `{$chart}` , user contributed https://github.com/prog666/docxtemplater-chart-module
+-	Chart Module using the syntax: `{$chart}` , user contributed https://github.com/prog666/docxtemplater-chart-module (v2 module)
--	Image module using the syntax: `{%image}`, https://github.com/open-xml-templating/docxtemplater-image-module
+-	Image module using the syntax: `{%image}`, https://github.com/open-xml-templating/docxtemplater-image-module (v3 module)
--	Hyperlink module using the syntax: `{^link}`, https://github.com/sujith3g/docxtemplater-link-module
+-	Hyperlink module using the syntax: `{^link}`, https://github.com/sujith3g/docxtemplater-link-module (v2 module)

+You can find pro-modules at http://modules.docxtemplater.com/

 Professional Support
 ====================